Siyan-Li/PINN_torch/README.md

 # PINN_torch

 ## Introduction
-This repository, "PINN_torch", records simple code examples of using PyTorch to solve fluid - related Physics - Informed Neural Networks (PINN) problems.
+This repository records simple code examples of using PyTorch to solve fluid - related Physics - Informed Neural Networks (PINN) problems.
 PINN combines neural networks with physics laws, offering a new way to handle complex fluid - dynamic issues.

 ### What are Physics - Informed Neural Networks (PINN)?
 In scenarios with limited data, most advanced machine - learning methods like deep, convolutional, or recurrent neural networks lack robustness and can't guarantee convergence.
 Yet, in fluid dynamics and other physical systems, there's a lot of **prior knowledge** that modern machine learning often ignores.